top of page

 Performance

 The anomaly detection performance was evaluated on the MVTec AD dataset, with the PatchCore method configured for 224x224 input image dimensions, a 10% coreset sub-sampling ratio, and a projection dimension calculated using the Johnson-Lindenstrauss lemma with an epsilon of 0.9.
 The benchmark was conducted on an NVIDIA GeForce RTX 2080-Ti GPU.
-The table below summarizes the anomaly detection results.

 A video demonstration highlighting the anomaly detection process in action.